emma-sax4/emmasax4.info/_blog_posts/turning-lightbox2-into-photoswipe.md

 But even after all that, you'll notice that there's something huge missing from PhotoSwipe: captions.
 All of my Lightbox2 photos had captions.
 Luckily, PhotoSwipe v5 has some detailed documentation on how to enable captions.

-First, I added Javascript to `activate_photoswipe.js`.
-The entire file came out like this:
+First, I added Javascript to `assets/js/activate_photoswipe.js`.
+Based on the documentation provided, and after some fiddling on my part, the entire file came out like this:

 ```javascript
 import PhotoSwipeLightbox from './photoswipe-lightbox.esm.min.js'